joonaspaakko/audible-special-promo-sale-scraper/README.md

 ## Usage

+> You don't need to know how to code or read any code to use this script.
+It would be preferrable, as stated above, but the only thing you need to know is how to copy & paste.

 0. Go to the sale page.
 	- As an example, here's the current _(June 2020)_ US sale page: [https://www.audible.com/special-promo/2for1](https://www.audible.com/special-promo/2for1).
 	- The script won't work if you navigate to one of the sub pages of the sale.
 It has to be the first page of the sale.